 - Interested in driving for RITMO?
 Check the job descriptions for students and non-student drivers.
 See also the flyer.

-Data Science for Transportation
+Data and Decision Sciences for Transportation

 The following video visualizes a potential transit system at the University of Michigan.
 High-frequency buses are depicted in blue, on-demand shuttles in green, and waiting riders in red.
 The taller the buses, the shuttles, and the waiting queues are, the more people are traveling on the buses and the shuttles or waiting at the stops.The visualization is based on real ridership data.

 - Record and Michigan Daily articles (January 2018).